Mason has three goals: preserving health and safety; minimizing operational disruptions; and stopping the spread of the COVID-19 virus.

-Frequent testing will be required throughout the spring semester.
+Frequent testing will be encouraged throughout the spring semester.
 You'll get an email when it's time for a test.

 - Employees: Mason will offer drive-through diagnostic testing at a station by Peterson Hall on the Fairfax Campus by appointment only for faculty and staff experiencing COVID symptoms.
 Schedule your diagnostic appointment.

 - Students: Symptomatic students should isolate, and contact Student Health Services (SHS) (703-993-2831) to seek evaluation and diagnostic testing.
 If you’re enrolled at Mason, even if you don't have insurance, you’re eligible for treatment at SHS.

 If you have symptoms, please avoid the surveillance testing sites to reduce the chance of spreading the virus.

 Mason campuses are mask-optional, except in certain event venues, health care settings, on public transit, or child care settings.
 However, if you're more comfortable wearing a mask, feel free to continue.
 We still encourage you to wear a mask indoors.

 There are several minor and targeted exceptions requiring masks listed on the Face Coverings page.
 If you are in a situation requiring a mask, but have an issue, you have options.

 - Faculty and staff who wish to request a medical exemption from wearing a mask where required should contact Diversity, Equity, and Inclusion for more information

 - Students who seek a medical exemption from wearing a mask should visit the Office of Disability Services for more information.

 - Event organizers might require masks.
 Visit University Events for more information.